bondy-io/bondy_docs/docs/concepts/why_bondy.md

 In order to deliver these systems developers need to integrate and ever increasing number of technologies (protocols, clients, dependencies, infrastructure components).
 This dramatically increments the accidental complexity[^fbrooks].

+[^fbrooks]: In [No Silver Bullet — Essence and Accident in Software Engineering](https://en.wikipedia.org/wiki/No_Silver_Bullet), Fred Brooks distinguishes between two different types of complexity: accidental complexity and essential complexity.
+Essential complexity is caused by the problem to be solved, and nothing can remove it.
+Accidental complexity relates to problems which engineers create and can fix; for example, the details of writing and optimizing assembly code or the delays caused by batch processing.

 <ZoomImg src="/assets/accidental_complexity.png"/>

 We desperately need to simplify and make it easier for developers to deliver these systems swiftly and at a lower cost.

 > Where the big technology companies can cope with this complexity,
 :::